2025 Solar Incentives Guide for Mokena, IL - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-• Rebates: Solar companies may help you claim a rebate, or partial refund after purchase, for your solar system.
-Counties or states will also offer limited-time rebates at various times.
-Any rebates you receive will usually be deducted from your total price before tax credits are calculated.
+• Rebates: Your solar installer might help you claim a rebate, or partial refund after purchase, for your solar panels.
+States or counties will also sometimes offer limited-time rebates.
+If you receive a rebate, that amount will usually be deducted from the total price before any tax credits are calculated.

-• Net Metering: Net metering factors in after your solar panels are up and running.
-If you have a net metering agreement in place with your Mokena utility company, the company will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
-In some areas, this credit is dollar-for-dollar, while in other places you may make back a percentage of the value.
+• Net Metering: Net metering factors in after your solar system is up and running.
+If you've signed a net metering agreement with your Mokena utility company, the company will subtract the value of the excess energy your solar system produces from your utility bill each month.
+In some places, this credit is dollar-for-dollar, while in other areas you might make back a percentage of the value.

 Best Solar Financing